 Spectrum file format

-If the file is an ASCII file, it must contain two columns (one for wavelength in µm and one for flux density in mJy) separated by spaces.
-Any comment lines in the file must start with # in order to avoid confusion when it is used in the calculation.
+If the file is an ASCII file, it must contain two columns (one for wavelength in µm and one for flux density in mJy) separated by one or more spaces.
+Any comment lines in the file must start with the # symbol to avoid confusion when it is used in the calculation.

 If the file is a FITS binary table, it should have two columns labeled “WAVELENGTH” and “FLUX”, with the units specified for each column.